The Perfect Bread

 - Must be cheap and easy to make.
 Remember – I have five kids!

-I had begun to believe that I was asking for too much (cough cough) from a single loaf of bread when I came across this recipe on Pinterest.
+I started to believe that I was asking for too much (cough cough) from a single loaf of bread when I came across this recipe on Pinterest.
 It seemed too good to be true – a beautiful loaf of artisan style bread with just three (okay, four, but water is a freebie!) ingredients and almost no labor involved.
 My trepidation, however, soon turned to triumph – I had FINALLY found the perfect loaf of bread!

 Not only does this loaf of bread take almost no time or effort to produce, it costs less than $1 per (HUGE!) loaf, and holds up beautifully for a variety of uses.
 We can finally strike “bread” from the grocery list.
 Give it a try – I promise you’ll be a believer!